Why The Marias’ Maria Zardoya Loves To Wear A Puffer Coat In Los Angeles

 R29: So now that you’re entering a new musical era, is your style going to change too?

-MZ: I think with Cinema [The Marias’ first LP] it was very classic.
+MZ: I think with Cinema [The Marías’ first LP] it was very classic.
 I am definitely playing around with some more texture for the next album and almost like shipwreck, a little bit more grungy.
 [Designer] Elena Velez is on my moodboard.

 AdvertisementADVERTISEMENT